 This results in a larger design impact.
 You may consider selecting a light tile color to brighten your shower space, but this is not always the case; you can also get the same impact with a deeper shade.

-Floor To Ceiling Tile In Small Bathroom
+Full Wall Tile In Small Bathroom

-You can expect to pay between $40 and $50 per square meter to $120 per square meter in general for tiling and $50 to $70 per square meter in general for placing bathroom tiles on your floor up to your ceiling.
+You can expect to pay between $40 and $50 per square meter to $120 per square meter in general for tiling and $50 to $70 per square meter in general for placing tiles on your floor up to your ceiling.

 Tilers compute their rates based on several variables, including the size of the project and the complexity of the job.
 They will charge you more when placing patterned, asymmetrical, complementary, or accent tiles.
 If your task is very complicated, with many cutouts and embellishments, you should expect to pay more.

-The cost of your tiles is an important consideration for your bathroom remodeling project.
+The cost of your tiles is an important consideration for your remodeling project.
 Tiles are available at various pricing rates.

 Here are the usual costs of different types of tiles you can install on your floors, walls, or ceilings:

-For floors:
+For Floors

-• Ceramic or porcelain tiles cost between $35 and $50 per square meter
+โข Ceramic or porcelain tiles cost between $35 and $50 per square meter

-• High-quality porcelain costs around $50 to $100 per square meter
+โข High-quality porcelain costs around $50 to $100 per square meter

-• High-quality natural stone tiles cost around $80 to $130 per square meter
+โข High-quality natural stone tiles cost around $80 to $130 per square meter

-For walls and ceilings:
+For Walls and Ceilings

-• Standard ceramic tiles cost between $20 and $30 per square meter (23.6 x 11.8 inches)
+โข Standard ceramic tile cost between $20 and $30 per square meter (23.6 x 11.8 inches)

-• Polished porcelain tiles cost $60 to $80 per square meter (5.9 x 23.6 inches)
+โข Polished porcelain tile cost $60 to $80 per square meter (5.9 x 23.6 inches)

-• Manufactured ceramic subway tiles cost between $80 and $90 per square meter (5.9 x 2.9 inches)
+โข Manufactured ceramic subway tile cost between $80 and $90 per square meter (5.9 x 2.9 inches)

-• Ceramic tiles made by artisans cost $150 or more per square meter (7.9 x 7.9 inches)
+โข Ceramic tile made by artisans cost $150 or more per square meter (7.9 x 7.9 inches)

-Should I Tile Floor To Ceiling In The Bathroom?
+Should I Fully Tile The Bathroom?

-Because your bathroom redesign is purely customizable, you can choose whether or not the bathroom tiles must extend all the way to the ceiling.
+Because your bathroom redesign is purely customizable, you can choose whether or not the tiles must extend all the way to the ceiling.
 The final decision would be yours to make.

 Drywall, plasterboard, or paint can become discolored, moldy, and have a variety of other issues as a result of bath water interaction over a period.

-The majority of bathroom design professionals suggest that shower tiles should extend all the way to the ceiling.
+The majority of design professionals suggest that shower tiles should extend all the way to the ceiling.
 Tiling that extends to the ceiling keeps the regions around the shower clean and dry.
 It also offers certain aesthetic advantages, such as making the shower space look bigger and more stylish.

 Should Bathroom Wall And Floor Tiles Be The Same?

 Nevertheless, it all comes down to your preferences and taste.
-You are probably going to choose a different tile on the bathroom floor because they provide skid resistance, which is not necessary for walls.
+You are probably going to choose a different tile on the floor because they provide skid resistance, which is not necessary for walls.

 If you’re considering pristine white floor to ceiling tile bathroom ideas, you should limit them to your shower surround because they will soon expose debris on the floor.
 If you choose a lighter tile for the floor, consider using darker grout lines as an easy-to-clean choice.